OMetaVR/C2/README.md

 # C2
-A minecraft bot written with the Mineflayer lib with a custom built WebUI
+A minecraft bot written with the Mineflayer lib with a custom built WebUI control panel